SPARKHUB

 Should you wish to contribute any content you have available, you may either submit a case study (portal will be live from January 2026) or get in contact.
 All contributors will be recognised.

-To develop the mechanism of certification and platform, UKRI organised a series of workshops and consultations have been run over the past year.
+To develop the mechanism of certification and platform, UKRI organised a series of workshops and consultations over the past year.
 If you or your organisation wish to input, there is still time as the platform is still under development.

 The content has been sourced from a variety of experts around the sector, and authorship / sourcing is provided for transparency and recognition of those who have commendably supported this initiative.